Cybernetic-Ransomware/Animals_Healthcare_Application/README.md

    uv run python manage.py runserver
    ```

-### Kubernetes Deploy (GitOps via ArgoCD)
+### Kubernetes Deploy (GitOps via ArgoCD) — rehearsal / learning track

+This is not the current production path — see [Deployment model](#deployment-model) above.
 Kubernetes manifests live in `kubernetes/` as a kustomize base with four overlays
 (`minikube-local` for a plain `kubectl apply -k` dev loop, `minikube-argocd` for the GitOps
-rehearsal, `home` for the production k3s cluster synced by ArgoCD, `aws` for an EKS demo target
+rehearsal, `home` for a future k3s cluster synced by ArgoCD (not yet bootstrapped), `aws` for an
-provisioned by Terraform).
-Images are pulled from GHCR; the deployed tag for `home` is committed
+EKS demo target provisioned by Terraform).
+Images are pulled from GHCR; the deployed tag for
-to git by CI, other overlays are bumped manually.
+`home` is committed to git by CI, other overlays are bumped manually.

 - Operational runbook (local run, sealing secrets, rehearsal, home bootstrap, backups):
   [`kubernetes/README.md`](kubernetes/README.md)